 Rosetta Stone makes immersive experiences part of the language-learning approach by using practical, real-world situations, images, and native speakers to create bite-sized lessons you can bring along in your back pocket.
 Spend ten minutes in the Rosetta Stone award-winning app learning helpful phrases like how to order café, por favor while you’re waiting in line with lessons that help you learn to speak Spanish anywhere.

-Learning some key phrases in Spanish is helpful, but to really learn to speak the language you’ll have to go beyond memorizing vocabulary.
+Learning some key phrases in Spanish is helpful, but to really learn to speak the language you’ll have to go beyond memorising vocabulary.
 Focusing on pronunciations will not only help you learn to speak Spanish but also allow you to understand native speakers better.
-That’s why successful language-learning programs like Rosetta Stone focus on practicing speaking the language from the very first lesson.
+That’s why successful language-learning programs like Rosetta Stone focus on practising speaking the language from the very first lesson.

 Rosetta Stone has patented TruAccent® speech recognition technology that can help you fine-tune your pronunciations by instantly comparing your voice to native speakers.

 Learn how to say, "What is your recommendation?" in Spanish.

 Tips That Can Help You Learn Spanish Faster

 While there aren’t many shortcuts to learning Spanish quickly, there are some tricks of the trade you should know.
 Linguists have several specific tips about how to boost your memory and help your efforts to learn a language really pay off.